Have you ever seen riders who are working so hard in the saddle that they're actually contorting their bodies?

 But the question is, what do you do about that?
 How do you check in with your body?

-How do you know when you've lost your PLACE OF POWER?
+How do you know when you've lost your PLACE OF POTENTIAL?

 To find out this self check to help you to get crystal clear on your communication and listening skills and design your movement techniques with your horse so you can grow beautiful, thriving, impactful equine relationships that bring you fullfillment, togetherness, a dance partner and results that you deserve - CLICK HERE to apply to work with Chris.